BOARD OF DIRECTORS

 Joel Reynolds joined the Natural Resources Defense Council as a Senior Attorney in 1990, after 10 years with the Center for Law in the Public Interest and the Western Center on Law and Poverty, both in Los Angeles.

-Derek C. Abbott, Vice President, Community Development & Resource Planning, Tejon Ranch Company
+Derek C. Abbott, Executive Vice President, Real Estate, Tejon Ranch Company

-Derek C. Abbott joined Tejon Ranch in December 2004 and has represented the Company’s interests in a number of development and conservation initiatives, including Tejon Mountain Village, the Tejon Ranch Commerce Center, Centennial, and the Tejon Ranch Conservation and Land Use Agreement.
-Derek serves on the Greater Bakersfield Chamber of Commerce Board of Directors and the California State University, Bakersfield, Industry and Education Roundtable.
+Derek C. Abbott joined Tejon Ranch in December 2004 and has represented the Company’s interests in a number of development and conservation initiatives, including Tejon Mountain Village, the Tejon Ranch Commerce Center, Centennial, and Grapevine.
+Derek serves on the board of the Kern Taxpayers Association and the California State University, Bakersfield, BPA Executive Advisory Committee.

 Michael L. Campeau, Vice President of Ranch Operations, Tejon Ranch Company